wizardkids/katz/README.md

 ## **Usage**
 - The program is menu driven, with only essential capabilities as noted under *Features*.
 There are no options or preferences.
+- python 3 must be in the PATH environment variable.

 ## **Recommended setup**
 If you want to run "katz" from your desktop, here is what you need to do: